Guide to the web platform

 Please note:

-• Upgrading the image involves a version update of the same image.
-For example, if you’re running an Nginx image, the update must also be an Nginx image, just a different version.
+Upgradingwill restart your service, so proceed with caution.Upgradingthe image involves a version update of the same image.
+For example, if you’re running an Nginx image, the update must also be an Nginx image, just a different version.- For private images, you still need to provide your account and password.
+Please refer to the deployment steps above.

 Tool Injection